 Understanding how to drive organic search traffic to websites is a valuable skill.
 But knowing how to convert that traffic into revenue is even more valuable.

 Remember what I said earlier?
-SEO is a means to end.
-CRO is how you can reach the “end”.
-The “end” being new email subscribers, leads, or sales.
+SEO is a means to an end.
+CRO is how you can reach the “end.”
+The “end” is new email subscribers, leads, or sales.